CNA-Tech/PKS-Ninja/LabGuides/HarborTileInstall-HI3943/readme.md

 ## Install Harbor

-Please Note: if you are using the PKS-Ninja-v12-Baseline-0.5, NsxtReady-0.3 or older template, you will need to apply the [Workaround for Issue # 507](https://github.com/CNA-Tech/PKS-Ninja/issues/507) to fix the issue before you can proceed, its a very simple workaround, and there is also a [video walkthrough of the resolution here](https://youtu.be/RrNuBXbXuzo).
-If you are using a newer template, this issue will not affect you, please proceed.

 1.0 To download Harbor Installation Binaries, from the control center desktop, open a browser to Pivnet [https://network.pivotal.io/products/harbor-container-registry/](https://network.pivotal.io/products/harbor-container-registry/) and sign in.
 If you do not have an account, you can easily create one, no special entitlements are required.
 Download the Harbor Container registry.
-At the time of writing, `VMware Harbor Container Registry for PCF 1.8.1` was used to prepare this lab guide, however feel free to try with the latest Harbor version if you prefer.
+At the time of writing, `VMware Harbor Container Registry for PCF 1.8.5` was used to prepare this lab guide, however feel free to try with the latest Harbor version if you prefer.

 1.1 On a new browser tab, open a connection to the Ops Manager UI, click on `Import a Product` select the Harbor file from the `E:\Downloads` directory and click `Open`.
 It can take a few minutes to import the Harbor file